orhun/personal-blog/content/introducing-tuitar.md

 <br>

 <q>
 Holy cheese...
 It looks like doing everything on a breadboard might be the problem here.
 The connections might be loose, there might be noise from the components or anything could happen.
-Let’s make a PCB and wrap this up.
+Let's make a PCB and wrap this up.
 </q>

 While we're at it, let's have a proper name for this project and a logo.
 I have so many ideas to implement too!